mkucz95/churn_prediction/README.md

     job_binned_stages[job_id][stage_id] = all_stages[stage_id]
 KeyError: 1148
 ```

-- score of 1.0 for pr_auc, and roc_auc - double check
-- didnt work with multi class metrics even though it did in local jupyter
+- `BinaryClassificationEvaluator` always returned metric `areaUnderPR = 1.0` no matter the performance of the classifier
-- aws notebook stopped working`Session '0' is not active`
+- aws notebook stopped working `Session '0' is not active`